istoph/editor/README.md

 [![License](https://img.shields.io/badge/License-Boost_1.0-lightblue.svg)](/COPYING)

 Console based text editor with special attention to ease of use like gedit.
-It has been written from scratch using [tuiwidget](https://tuiwidgets.namepad.de/)
+It has been written from scratch using [Tui Widget](https://tuiwidgets.namepad.de/)

 ![Screenshots](https://blog.chr.istoph.de/wp-content/uploads/chr.edit_20230920.png)